About Loughborough Judo Club

 Confidence and self-esteem

-Confidence and self-esteem are developed as players progress through the ranks and the very nature of the grading system ensures that the next goal is always realistic and achievable with effort.
+The nature of the grading system ensures that the next goal is always realistic and achievable with effort.

 Self discipline and respect